PyMVPA/PyMVPA/doc/source/tutorial3_mappers.rst

 We see that the resulting dataset looks identical to the one above, but this time it got created from a 3D samples array (i.e. five samples, where each is a 4x3 matrix).
 Somehow this 3D array got transformed into a 2D samples array in the dataset.
-This magic behavior is unveiled by looking at the dataset's mapper -- a `~mvpa.mappers.flatten.FlattenMapper`.
+This magic behavior is unveiled by observing that the dataset's mapper is a `~mvpa.mappers.flatten.FlattenMapper`.

 The purpose of this mapper is precisely what we have just observed: reshaping data arrays into 2D.
 It does it by preserving the first axis (in PyMVPA datasets